JulianKominovic/live-feedback/README.md

 ![Github frame](https://github.com/JulianKominovic/live-feedback/assets/70329467/2875d98c-6930-48f7-b047-77756411a38e)
 # Live feedback

-Live feedback is an extension made for Google Chrome browser that allows you to get feedback on your website in real time from your developers, designers, and clients.
+Live feedback is a script you can inject on your site that allows you to get feedback on your website in real time from your developers, designers, and clients.
 It is a simple and easy-to-use tool that helps you to improve your website by getting feedback from your team.
+Integration is really simple.

-In 3 simple steps you can get feedback on your website:
+In a few steps you can get feedback on your website:

-- Install the extension
-- Create a Github Token
+- Add Live Feedback script in your website
+- Pass some mandatory properties to the script such as `repo` and `owner`
+- Live Feedback is now enable on your website.
-- Configure the extension
+- You will see the `Login` button, click it.
-- Start giving feedback
+- After giving Live Feedback access to your repositories you can start giving feedback.

 ## Demo